 UT Southwestern has more Nobel laureates and more National Academy of Sciences members than any other medical school in the nation and ranks in the top ten U.S. medical schools in terms of National Institutes of Health (NIH) funding.

 Another significant asset to fellows training at UT Southwestern is the unusual fluidity of the institution, facilitating extensive collaboration among faculty and trainees of different departments and divisions.
-Fellows therefore have the opportunity to engage in basic, translational and clinical research within or outside the boundaries of the Infectious Diseases division.
+Fellows therefore have the opportunity to engage in basic, translational, and clinical research within or outside the boundaries of the Infectious Disease division.

 Fellows are encouraged to identify a faculty member with expertise in their area of interest as a mentor early in their training.
-This faculty member will be primarily responsible for mentoring the fellow's research, and will be part of his or her mentoring committee, together with a clinical mentor, the Division fellowship training program director, and the Infectious Disease Division Chief.
+This faculty member will be primarily responsible for mentoring the fellow's research, and will be part of his or her mentoring committee, together with a clinical mentor, the Division Fellowship Training Program Cirector, and the Infectious Disease Division Chief.

 Goals and Objectives